 The Gallatin Wildlife Association's main goal concerning bison is to get free-roaming bison on public land, public land outside of the park boundary of Yellowstone National Park.
 Currently bison from Yellowstone National Park has a history of roaming out of the park boundary during the winter months for warmer temperatures and less snowpack trying to find their normal winter range.
 As a result bison are captured and slaughtered, never having a chance to get firmly attached to the public landscape within Montana and outside the park boundary.
 For more information on GWA's position, please see the link above or click on this link below.

-A new article by Dr. Jim Bailey:
+by Dr. Jim Bailey:

 A new page has been added to our website entitled: "Plains Bison - The Forgotten Species".
 To read more, simply click on this link below or go to the top of this page and click on the title as stated.
 This is an article by Dr. Jim Bailey describing the misconception that Bison are occurring in the wild.
 Outside of Yellowstone National Park (YNP), this is not the case.
 Even bison within YNP is somewhat confined by imaginary boundaries imposed upon them by man.
 There is a need to restore bison to the wild.
 Please get involved in this action.